Rachel Anderson Dip. Integrative Counselling (MBACP Registered)

 - Gestalt therapy

-The initial assessment session is offered at £25.
-Sessions thereafter are £35 (inc VAT and room hire fee) however, concessionary rates may be available upon enquiry.
+Sessions are between £35 and £40 depending on whether they are booked for the day time or evening (inc VAT and room hire fee) however, concessionary rates may be available upon enquiry.

 If you have any questions or would like to arrange an assessment, please contact me via email, phone call or text message